 Chunky middle keywords are a powerful tool in your SEO arsenal.
 Finding the sweet spot between broad head terms and specific long-tail keywords can capture more traffic, improve your relevance, and expand your keyword portfolio.
 Use the tips in this article to find and use chunky middle keywords effectively, and watch your website climb the search engine rankings.

 Remember, SEO is an ongoing process, so keep refining and optimizing your content.
-And for more information on the difference between head terms and long-tail keywords, check out this informative article on Lawrence Hitches.
+And for more information on the difference between head terms and long-tail keywords.